eloop/hot/README.md

 HOT
 ===

-*Notice: Houdini versions >= 12.5 now include functionality equivalent/superior to the HOT and hence this code won't be supported from this point on.
+*Notice: Houdini versions >= 12.5 now include functionality (Houdini Ocean *Tools*) equivalent/superior to the HOT and hence this code won't be supported from this point on.
 I'll leave it up on github as the source code may be useful for perusal.* It's been a blast!

 Houdini Ocean Toolkit